-- a) In recognition of the health and well-being benefits of green open spaces, development proposals are encouraged to improve access for pedestrians and cyclists to public green spaces as well as contribute towards the provision of supporting infrastructure such as cycle parking. - b) In order to enhance local food growing networks, new residential developments will be expected to provide defined growing spaces in communal areas that will contribute towards health and well-being appropriate to the scale of development.
+- a) Development proposals, where appropriate, are encouraged to improve access for pedestrians and cyclists to public green spaces as well as contribute towards the provision of supporting infrastructure such as cycle parking. - b) In order to enhance local food growing networks, new residential developments will be encouraged to provide defined growing spaces in communal areas that will contribute towards health and well-being appropriate to the scale of development.
 In addition, the provision of productive public green spaces such as community orchards is encouraged.